Celebrating 20 years of helping the WHV community!

-5Create a Canadian-style resume and write your cover letter
+5Create a Canadian-style resume and cover letter

-Basic tips for your Canadian-style resume
+Tips for your Canadian-style resume

 Tailor your resume to the job description

-We’re not telling you to exaggerate your job titles and embellish your responsibilities but it is important to highlight the skills and experiences your potential employer is looking for.
+It is important to highlight the skills and experiences your potential employer is looking for.

-A resume for a generic customer service position and a resume for a specific offer in your field should be very different.
+A resume for a generic customer service position and a resume for a specific offer in your field should look very different.
 It’s probably not the best idea to highlight your post-secondary education for a fast-food job because the hiring manager will think you’re overqualified and unlikely to stick around.
-A better strategy would be to list skills that fit the work environment—able to multitask, good communication skills, etc.
+A better strategy would be to list soft skills that fit the work environment—able to multitask, good communication skills, etc.

 Should my resume be in English or in French?